grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=12 (0x0C) - Adjust Front Volume
-    VSCP_TYPE_MULTIMEDIA_ADJUST_FRONT_VOLUME
-This is typically for adjusting the front speaker volume level.
+    VSCP_TYPE_MULTIMEDIA_ADJUST_FRONT_VOLUMEThis is typically for adjusting the front speaker volume level.
 This usually means the two front speakers as opposed to the single center speaker.

  | Data byte | Description                                                                                                                                                                                                                                                                                                                                                        |
  | :---------: | -----------                                                                                                                                                                                                                                                                                                                                                        |